stss15/ibcs-app/docs/teacher-mode.md

 ## Pacing System

 The pacing system, also known as the "teacher pointer," allows teachers to control the flow of content for their students.
 A teacher can set a specific stage as the current "pace," and students in their class will only be able to access content up to and including that stage.

+> **KS3 parity** – Year 7/KS3 modules now use the same pacing controls and presentation tooling as the IB units.
+The revamped Year 7 map surfaces the live pointer and arranges units in a compact grid so the entire pathway fits on screen.

 ### How it Works